sodul/terraform-provider-clumio/README.md

 ## Building The Provider

-1. Clone the repository
+1. Clone the repository.
-1. Enter the repository directory
+2. Enter the repository directory.
+3. Open the GNUmakefile and update the OS_ARCH if required.
+The default value is set to darwin_amd64.
+Information about the recommended OS and Architectures can be found [here](https://www.terraform.io/docs/registry/providers/os-arch.html).
-1. Build the provider using the `make install` command:
+4. Build the provider using the `make install` command:
 ```sh
 $ make install
 ```